 Roof sheathing provides a stable and durable foundation for your roofing system.
 It refers to the layer of material used and installed on top of the roof frame and under the roof cover.

-As an essential part of the roof structure, it’s important to understand the materials and types of roof sheathing for your home.
+It’s important to understand the materials and types of roof sheathing for your home as an essential part of the roof structure.
 This article will discuss everything you need to know about this topic.

 What is Roof Sheathing?

-A specific pattern and orientation are required for installation.
-Also, you must ensure adequate ventilation to prevent moisture buildup and extend the lifespan of the roof covering.
+Installation requires a specific pattern and orientation.
+Moreover, ensuring adequate ventilation is crucial to prevent water damage by controlling moisture buildup, thus extending the lifespan of the roof covering.

 Materials Used for Roof Sheathing